Shape-Guided Diffusion with Inside-Outside Attention: Experiments

 \subsection{Additional Editing Results}

-In \autoref{fig:inter-class-edit}, we demonstrate additional capabilities of our method beyond object editing. (a) Our method is able to perform both intra- and inter- class edits on the same image, for example editing a cow to wear ``gold and diamond chains'' or transform into a ``sheep.'' (b) Our method is able to perform outside edits, whether it is a background ``at sunset'' or ``in front of the Eiffel Tower in Paris.''
-Interestingly, our method sometimes maintains structures from the real image, for example transforming the cabinet into a landmass in both edited images. (c) Our method is able to perform simultaneous edits with one prompt for the inside region (``...robot horse...``) and another for the outside region (``...Big Ben...'' or ``...Metropolitan Museum of Art...'').
-Since our method delineates edits on the object vs. background, although every pixel in the image is transformed we can maintain the object-background relation from the source scene (e.g., the horse grazing).
+In \autoref{fig:inter-class-edit}, we demonstrate additional capabilities of our method beyond object editing. (a) Our method is able to perform both intra- and inter- class edits on the same image, including adding accessories to a cow or transforming it into a sheep. (b) Our method is able to perform outside edits, including changing the time of day or location.
+Because we invert the image prior to editing, our method sometimes maintains structures from the real image, for example transforming the cabinet into a landmass in both edited images. (c) Our method is able to perform simultaneous edits with one prompt for the inside region and another for the outside region.
+Since our method delineates edits on the object vs. background, although every pixel in the image is transformed we can maintain the object-background relation from the source scene.
 In contrast, it is not obvious how to adapt structure preserving methods for this simultaneous editing setting, since with ``copy background'' they require one region (e.g., the background) to remain identical to the source image to enforce locality.